ShaileshSahu/AssignmentIndiaAstrotak/readme.md

-Currently, in this assignment I have backend code.
+Currently, in this assignment I have completed backend code.
 Frontend still need to be updated.